OFN Home

 The center was a hit from the start.
 Today it provides day care for 18 families, and Robyn says she is grateful Community Loan Fund saw the potential.

-Tags: Childcare, Early Childhood Education, Small Business, Sustainability, Women-owned Small Business, Workforce Development
+Tags: Childcare, Education, Green or Climate Finance, Small Business, Women-Owned Business, Workforce Development

 Share post to Facebook